code-pushup/cli/tools/src/verdaccio/README.md

 # TODO

+- in the future the root project has no verdaccio target anymore. only e2e projects have a verdaccio target.
 - Use `.npmrc` form e2e folder
-- move uniquePort into project targets
+- move uniquePort into project targets of e2e projects

 https://verdaccio.org/docs/setup-npm#specific